SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 Colorful printing implemented.

 Design patterns:
-Factory pattern, used in HeroFactory and ItemFactory Singleton Pattern, used in ItemFactory and MonsterFactory.
+Factory pattern, used in HeroFactory, ItemFactory, MonsterFactory, CellFactory, and LaneFactory.
+Singleton Pattern, used in ItemFactory and MonsterFactory.
 Do not want more than 1, used only in Market & Common Cells.

 Class Intro: